 A spoofed IP address also makes it impossible to trace for a security expert.
 However, IP spoofing is the main reason to make this attack successful.
 If there is no IP spoofing, a DNS reflection attack cannot be made.
 Attackers use DNS amplification with extensions like EDNSO, DNSSEC.
 These tools allow responding in a larger capacity along with response authentication to avert cache poisoning.
 Attacker here, study the DNS server to find valid queries that can take large replies and use DNSSEC to increase their byte size.

 For example, if an attacker uses a 4096-byte response against 44bytes requests, the victim will have 10G of attack traffic; thus, the regular service will be interrupted.

 Chargen (Character Generator Protocol) Reflection:

-Many computers and printers are still using traditional service naming Chargen for debugging, testing, and measuring applications and networks.
+Many computers and printers are still using traditional services naming Chargen for debugging, testing, and measuring applications and networks.
 Chargen can be accessed by TCP and UDP protocol.
 If the service is accessed by these protocols, Chargen provides random data.
 An attacker uses a botnet that sends thousands of Chargen requests to the targeted publicly available system that offers Chargen services.
-The requests use UDP protocol, and bots use targeted IP addresses as sender IP address.
+The requests use UDP protocol, and bots use targeted IP addresses as sender IP addresses.
 Chargen service sends UDP replies to the targeted IP address instead of an attacker.

 With amplification, a single byte would result in 512 bytes in size that overwhelmed the target.
 A 10 MBPS bandwidth would convert into a 5 Gbps attack.
 Thus, the entire botnets can create attacks in hundreds of GBPS.
 The outcome of this target would result in a complete breakdown of the internet connection.